Covid-19How Screen Machine has altered its service in response to the pandemic

 Booking Your Tickets

-When you go to book them, you will be presented with this seating plan of the cinema showing ten pairs of physically distanced seats.
+During the booking process, you will be presented with this seating plan of the cinema.

 We have introduced a new ticket discount category Welcome21 for frontline and essential workers, and anyone whose circumstances have been affected by the pandemic.
 This will remain in place until the end of 2021.
 All other ticket prices remain the same.

-We understand there are exemptions to wearing a face covering, including children under the age of five.
-There is a wide variety of exemptions, some less apparent than others.
+There is a wide variety of exemptions, some less apparent than others, and including children under the age of five.
 You can read the Scottish Government’s full list of exemptions here as well as Hidden Disabilities’ FAQ here.
 Anyone exempt under the guidance and regulations does not need to prove their exemption and should not be made to wear a face covering or be denied access.
 We ask for people to be aware of the exemptions and to treat each other with kindness.

 When You Visit